The Best Dog Bike Trailer Australia - Take Them With You

 If you want a dog bicycle trailer that won’t break the bank, the New Skiiddii model may be the one for you.

-We love that the trailer has many reflective strips so you can ride at dawn and dusk in with the security of knowing you and your pup will be seen.
+Our expert team of testers took note that the trailer has many reflective strips so you can ride at dawn and dusk in with the security of knowing you and your pup will be seen.
 It has 2 reflectors on the front, 2 on the back and 2 on the wheels.

 This trailer pretty much has it all.
 It is easy to set up, easy to use and economical.
 It’s a no-brainer!